hplush/slowreader/docs/onboarding.md

 ## Encrypt Your Laptop

 Your SSH key to access the repository is stored on your laptop.

-Enabling file system encryption for the machine is always a good idea.
+All core team members _must_ enable file system encryption for the machine.

 Check the documentation for your operating system.